The Male Factor Excerpt: Learning How To Let It Go

 Adapted from The Male Factor by Shaunti Feldhahn.

 This is one of the “little things” that men found the most inexplicable: the tendency of women to essentially hold a grudge.

 What Leads to “Not Letting It Go”?

 What leads to the tendency to not let things go?
-And why is this something that men don't seem to struggle with?
+And why is this something that men don’t seem to struggle with?
 From what I can tell, it appears to be an unconscious response to our multitasking female brain.
-Our research for For Men Only found that 81 percent of women have difficulty closing "mental windows" on issues that are bothering them.
+Our research for For Men Onlyfound that 81 percent of women have difficulty closing “mental windows” on issues that are bothering them.
 The concern tends to pop back up until whatever caused the concern is resolved.
-By contrast, men find it easy to compartmentalize and, if they judge this particular concern as unlikely to be a problem for the business, they can completely ignore the concern and let it go.
+By contrast, men find it easy to compartmentalize and, if they judge this particular concern as unlikely to be a long term problem, they can completely ignore it and let it go.

 As one man put it, “Women have very long memories.
 And those emotions often continue to gyrate long after the issue should have been put to bed”